- Sore throat

 WILL THE VACCINE HARM MY BABY?

 A small amount of mercury (called thimerosal) is a common preservative in multidose vaccines.
-Despite concerns, thimerosal-containing vaccines have NOT been shown to cause autism or attention deficit hyperactivity disorder.
-Nevertheless, if you have concerns about mercury, all of the routine vaccines are also available without added thimerosal.
-The CDC advises pregnant women to get flu shots either with or without thimerosal.
+Despite concerns, vaccines that contain this substance have NOT been shown to cause autism or attention deficit hyperactivity disorder.

 WHAT ABOUT SIDE EFFECTS OF THE VACCINE?

-The most common side effects after flu shots are mild, such as the area where the shot is given being sore and tender or red and swollen.
-Some people might have headache, muscle aches, fever, and nausea or feel tired.
-If these problems happen, they usually begin soon after the shot and may last as long as 1 - 2 days.
-If you have side effects that last longer than 2 days you should contact your doctor.
+If side effects occur, they most often begin soon after the shot.
+They may last as long as 1 to 2 days.
+If you have side effects that last longer than 2 days, you should call your doctor.

 HOW DO I TREAT THE FLU IF I'M PREGNANT?

-Research and many organizations (the American Academy of Pediatrics, the American Congress of Obstetricians and Gynecologists, and the CDC) recommend treating pregnant women with flu-like illness as soon as possible after they develop symptoms.
+Experts recommend treating pregnant women with flu-like illness as soon as possible after they develop symptoms.